JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 #### Create the users.

 Okay, so here is where you will create a new administrative user.
 The name can be anything you like as long as it is not something common & predictable like `admin` or `administrator`.
 In my case, I like to use the name `sysop` which is short for “system operator” which is a throwback to the old BBS days, but works well for a case like this.
+Just add the new user using `adducer` like so:

     sudo adduser sysop

-    p: password]
+I also like to add a standard, non-administrator user to the system as well for configuration testing like so:

     sudo adduser user

-    p: [password]
+For both users, be sure to choose a solid password of some sort.
+Something easy for you to remember but not easy for someone else to guess.

-#### Edit the 'sudoers' file.
+#### Add your new admin user to the ‘sudoers’ file.

     sudo nano /etc/sudoers